virtadpt/exocortex-halo/README.md

 Various and sundry additional pieces of software I've written to incorporate into my exocortex that extend the functionality of Huginn (https://github.com/cantino/huginn).
 You never know what you're going to find in here because I do a lot of idiosyncratic stuff and as I get ideas for functionality to incorporate new things will appear in here.
 Not all of them will make sense.
 I've tried to use as few external modules as possible; in general, if a particular module comes with a default Python v2.7 install I prefer it over somebody else's.
 I'm developing on Arch Linux and Ubuntu Server v14.04 LTS (both 64-bit).
 For times where a module isn't included by default (or available in the default package repositories) I've included a requirements.txt file, suitable for use with [virtualenv](https://virtualenv.readthedocs.org/en/latest/) and [pip](https://pypi.python.org/pypi/pip).

 ## beta_fork/
 A more generic implementation of irc_bot/.
-Again, there is a REST API server which maintains a Markov brain.
+Again, there is a REST API server which maintains a Markov brain; hypothetically speaking, you could swap out the Markov engine for any other kind of conversation engine you want.
 This simplifies writing other kinds of bots (IRC, Slack, XMPP, Twitter, et cetera) by breaking out the chat part.
 Right now only a proof-of-concept bot (an IRC bot) exists; it should serve as an example of writing other kinds of chatbots that plug into it.
 This is, again, in the experimental stage and doesn't have a lot of features (like databases of stuff to monitor channels for) yet.

 ## exocortex_gps_mapper/
 A relatively simple web application that uses web.py (http://webpy.org/) to implement a REST API.
 An application running on a smartphone periodically pings an endpoint with its current GPS coordinates.
 Contacting the web app throws up a Google Map with the GPS coordinates.
 It's far from complete because I don't know JavaScript but right now it's enough for my purposes.